Control(Selection) statements in c++

 false || false = false

-Programming and Logical Data.
+Programming and logical data

 A condition on the diagram can be either a logical data of type bool or a logical expression, also of type bool.